 To be eligible for SSAP, the property must be:

-•50 years or older and originally built as and for religious use
+•50 years or older and originally built for religious use.

-•Preference will be given to organizations with demonstrated financial
+Note: Preference will be given to organizations with demonstrated financial need.

-Contact PBN offices at 716-852-3300 or fill out an interest form below.
-Consultation to discuss the property and project is a required step in the process to participate in SSAP, as not all properties may meet the criteria for listing in the National Register of Historic Places.
+To apply for SSAP, fill out the interest form below.
+Please note that a consultation to discuss the property and project is a required step in the application process, as to assess potential eligibility for listing in the National Register of Historic Places.

 Sacred Spaces Assistance Program is made possible by the generous support of the